 So the greatest advantage of the Teams setup is its interaction with other solutions?

 There is no way around it.
-The challenges of the service and contact center world are becoming more and more complex, and the number of requests is rising, as are expectations.
+The challenges of the service and contact center world are becoming more and more complex.
+Also the number of requests is rising, as are expectations.
 To rely exclusively on a reduced solution here is the wrong direction.
 The interfaces of teams and the integration with other systems must be implemented sensibly in order to map processes as efficiently as possible.

 This is exactly what we have specialized in over the last 20 years, during which we have enabled many customers to operate between the worlds.
 Now this balancing act scores with its greatest benefit: Every single user uses the most useful functions in the most cost-efficient and secure model.